threefoldtech/info_grid/src/documentation/developers/grid_deployment/app_case_study_nextcloud.md

 The export section (**export default**) is set with **TFNextcloud** as its **name**.

-# Testing a application
+# Testing an application

 You can test this application or the application you are creating by deploying the Dashboard locally.
 For more information on this, feel free to read the documentation [Deploy the Dashboard](./deploy_dashboard.md) of the ThreeFold Manual.

-This is very useful, if not necessary, when testing and building your own application.
+This is very useful, if not necessary when testing and building your own application.

 # Contributing to the Dashboard